Sparse Generalized Yule-Walker Estimation for Large Spatio-temporal Autoregressions with an Application to NO2 Satellite Data: Empirical Application

-The forecast performance is measured along three metrics and always relative to the $L_1$-penalized reduced form VAR($1$) (PVAR) benchmark.
-That is, we report: (i) the number of spatial units that are predicted more accurately than the PVAR method (\#wins), (ii) the number of spatial units that are predicted \textit{significantly} more accurately based on a Diebold-Mariano test at the the 5\% significance level (\#sign.), and (iii) the average loss relative to the penalized VAR over all spatial units.
+The forecast performance is measured along three metrics and is always expressed relative to the $L_1$-penalized reduced form VAR($1$) (PVAR) benchmark.
+That is, we report: (i) the number of spatial units that are predicted more accurately than the PVAR method (\#wins), (ii) the number of spatial units that are predicted \textit{significantly} more accurately based on a Diebold-Mariano test at a 5\% significance level (\#sign. wins), and (iii) the average loss relative to the penalized VAR over all spatial units.
 These three metrics are calculated based on two loss functions for the forecast errors, namely the mean squared forecast error (MSFE) and the mean absolute forecast error (MAFE).
-We report the MAFE because the $\text{NO}_2$ column densities display several abrupt spikes which may carry to much weight when relying on a squared loss function.
+We additionally report the MAFE because the $\text{NO}_2$ column densities display several abrupt spikes which may carry too much weight when relying on a squared loss function.
 The results are reported in Table \ref{tab:results_satellite}.